dropps-io/leequid-contracts/audit_scoping.md

 ### MerkleDistributor

 The [MerkleDistributor](./contracts/merkles/MerkleDistributor.sol) contract is used to manage the merkle distribution of the rewards
 (for stakers adding their sLYX to liquidity pools).
+The calculation of the rewards is done off-chain, and the merkle tree is submitted by the oracles.

 Fork modifications:
 - Solidity version from 0.7.5 to 0.8.20